-A study of 1,257 health care workers in 34 hospitals in China showed that a considerable proportion of health care workers reported experiencing symptoms of depression, anxiety, insomnia, and distress, especially women, nurses, those in Wuhan, and front-line health care workers directly engaged in diagnosing, treating, or providing nursing care to patients with suspected or confirmed Covid-1915 (Ref 5, 6, 11, 14 and 15 in the action plan).
+A study of 1,257 health care workers in 34 hospitals in China showed that a considerable proportion of health care workers reported experiencing symptoms of depression, anxiety, insomnia, and distress, especially women, nurses, those in Wuhan, and front-line health care workers directly engaged in diagnosing, treating, or providing nursing care to patients with suspected or confirmed Covid-1926 (Ref 5, 6, 11, 14 and 15 in the action plan).

 The separate EqIA into virtual hearings identifies that disabled people may have difficulties in accessing the hearings in its new virtual format (Ref 8 in the action plan).
-Access to virtual

-13 Fundamental facts about mental health; 2016; Mental health Foundation; accessed 30-03-20 hearings may impact individuals with different disabilities both positively or negatively.
+Access to virtual hearings may impact individuals with different disabilities both positively or negatively.
 We seek to provide opportunities for hearing participants, particularly registrants, witnesses and members of the public, to indicate if they require a reasonable adjustment or additional support.